Last Updated on

-However, for not having to purchase anything from Justin Guitar, there are a handful of intermediate level lessons that pair with a large selection of songs.
-The filming quality of the lessons is very good, although I wouldn’t really compare them to be the same level as Guitar Tricks.
+However, for not having to purchase anything from Justin Guitar, there are a handful of intermediate level lessons that pair with a large selection of songs (both acoustic and electric guitar).
+The filming quality of the lessons is very good, although I wouldn’t really compare them to be the same level to learn guitar as Guitar Tricks.

 I do like how there are captions and additional images that pair along with some videos.

 It’s very clear that the developers of Guitar Tricks understand that the lessons that you provide to beginning musicians are the building blocks for the rest of their musical experiences.